Home State Laws Page 7

 Medical Marijuana

-Texas DWI and DUI Laws
+Pennsylvania DWI and DUI Laws

-Driving while intoxicated (DWI) and driving while under the influence (DUI) charges exist in the event that an individual ingests illegal drugs, alcohol, or controlled-substances, which may impair their respective ability to safely operate a motor vehicle; the following DUI and DWI laws exist within the state of Texas:
+Driving while intoxicated (DWI) and driving while under the influence (DUI) charges exist in the event that an individual ingests illegal drugs, alcohol, or controlled-substances, which may impair their respective ability to safely operate a motor vehicle; the following DUI and DWI laws exist within the state of Pennsylvania:

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Texas, law enforcement agents are permitted to act in accordance with implied consent laws
+• Implied consent is a legal instrument that is employed within the realm of a DUI Arrest that entails a verbal or written contract resulting from the willing participation in a regulated activity, such as the operation of a motor vehicle; within Pennsylvania, law enforcement agents are permitted to act in accordance with implied consent laws

-Texas Gun Laws
+Pennsylvania Gun Laws

-A handgun is a firearm whose smaller size is fashioned to be used upon operation by one hand, which typically fire single round ammunition; within the state of Texas, handgun laws are as follows:
+A handgun is a firearm whose smaller size is fashioned to be used upon operation by one hand, which typically fire single round ammunition; within the state of Pennsylvania, handgun laws are as follows:

-Texas Adoption Laws
+Pennsylvania Adoption Laws

 • Any individual may be adopted; children above the age(s) of 12 must express consent with regard to a potential adoption

-Texas Employment and Labor Laws
+Pennsylvania Employment and Labor Laws

-• Within the state of Texas, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment
+• Within the state of Pennsylvania, an individual’s employ cannot be terminated in the event that they report a violation or hazard taking place with regard to their respective employment – or place of employment

-Texas Divorce Laws
+Pennsylvania Divorce Laws

-Texas Death Penalty Laws
+Pennsylvania Death Penalty Laws

-• The accepted means of capital punishment is lethal injection
+• The accepted means of capital punishment is the administration of lethal injection

-Texas Gambling Laws
+Pennsylvania Gambling Laws

-or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:
+Within the state of Pennsylvania, Gambling is defined as the purposeful risking of any or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:

 • Horse racing wagering is legal